kernel1337/ssj/README.md

 1. Access the application drawer/menu on your Linux distribution to find SSJ.
 2. Launch SSJ.
 3. A `terminator` terminal will pop up.
 4. Use this terminal to launch any tool by executing them using their respective package names.
-For an example: `msfconsole`, `burpsuite`, `wireshark`, etc.
+For an example: `msfconsole`, `gui burpsuite`, `gui wireshark`, etc.
 5. You can save any file in the `/root/` directory inside the container and find it at `$HOME/.ssj` on your host Linux distribution.

 ## Screenshots